 The Slave Revolt of 1811 in what is now St. Charles, St. John the Baptist and Jefferson Parishes was the largest uprising of enslaved people in U.S. history.
 Many descendants of the revolt fought in the Civil War — and while this is a long, proud history, scars remain.
 The area continues to celebrate the history of the plantation owners, rarely referring to enslaved people and instead focusing on fine china and fancy furniture.

 Unsuspecting visitors to the region get a distorted view, as if the wealth of the plantation owners is something to be admired.
 Down by the River gives you a different perspective and applies history to today’s environmental justice movement.

 Who should experience Down by the River?

 We’ve led many groups, from students to Bucket Brigade donors to groups in town for a conference.
-If you’re interested and have a group of at least 10 people, we’d love to have you join us!
+If you’re interested, we’d love to have you join us!